 **Please see the recipe card at the bottom of this post for the full list of ingredients.

-The spices - We use ground cinnamon, ground nutmeg and ground cloves.
-You can also add 0.5 teaspoon of ginger to warm up the flavour even more.
-Alternatively you can add a little more of each spice, or swap one for the other.
-As the recipe stands, 0.5 teaspoon of each spice gives a good balance that would be to most people's palate.
+Alternatively, you can add a little more of each spice if you'd like a stronger flavour.
+As the recipe stands, one teaspoon of each spice gives a good balance that would be to most people's palate.

-Eggs - This recipe uses two eggs at room temperature.
+This recipe uses two large eggs at room temperature.

 Top tip: To quickly bring fridge cold eggs up to room temperature, place them in a bowl with hot water for about 10 minutes.

-- Preheat the oven to 180C/356F/gas mark 4 and prepare a few baking sheets with baking paper or silicone baking mats.
+- Preheat the oven to 180C/356F/gas mark 4 and prepare a baking sheet with nonstick baking paper or silicone baking mats.
+You may need a few trays depending on the sizes you have available.

-- Roll the dough out to about 3-5mm and cut out shapes.
+- On a lightly floured surface, roll the biscuit dough out to 3-5mm thickness and cut out shapes using a cookie cutter.

 Suggestions for decoration

-Traditionally these spice cookies are enjoyed plain, but you can spruce them up as follows:
+Traditionally, these spice cookies are enjoyed plain, but you can spruce them up with the following ideas:

-What is it?
-Edible wafer, or 'rice paper' is made from potato starch.
-It simply dissolves on the tongue, unlike 'icing sheets' which are usually wrapped around cakes and more robust.
-Therefore, make sure you order 'edible printed wafer paper' and not 'icing sheets'.
+Edible wafer paper, or 'rice paper' is made from potato starch.
+It simply dissolves on the tongue, unlike 'icing sheets' which are usually wrapped around cakes and are more robust.
+Therefore, make sure you buy 'edible printed wafer paper' and not 'icing sheets'.

-To apply it to the biscuits, it's best practise to first cover the biscuit with a thin layer of white royal icing.
-Once the icing has dried, cut out shapes from the wafer paper and fix on top of the icing with an edible glue.
+To apply it to the biscuits, it's best practice to first cover the biscuit with a thin layer of white royal icing.
+Once the icing has dried, cut out shapes from the wafer paper and fix them on top of the icing with water or edible glue.
 Press down gently and let it dry.

 There are stunning edible printed wafer papers out there.
-Have a look on Etsy or most of the large baking supply shops.
+Have a look at Etsy or most of the large baking supply shops.

-We have no affiliation with them, but we used CakeyBake in the UK for the blue and white prints on the biscuits shown on the photo.
+We have no affiliation with them, but we used CakeyBake in the UK for the blue and white prints on the biscuits shown in the photo.

 Storage

-They freeze well if kept in an airtight container.
-To defrost, remove them from the freezer at least two hours before consuming.
-This makes it ideal for batch baking before the holidays.
+If you prefer to freeze them, place them in an airtight container and they will freeze well.
+To defrost, simply remove them from the freezer at least two hours before you plan to enjoy them.
+This makes them perfect for batch baking ahead of the holidays and having a supply of delicious biccies ready to enjoy.

 More cookie recipes you might enjoy